kovzol/lego-linkages/README.md

 In addition, instead of the 11-long beam two halves of 6-long beams may also be used (see a [photo](3d-printing/Peaucellier.jpg)).

 #### Second approach

-If we omit the requirement that the ball pen point needs to intersect the line of the red beam in the same distance as the two long beams are, then we can build a Peaucellier-type linkage with the standard set as well.
+If we omit a possible requirement that the ball pen point needs to intersect the line of the red beam in the same distance as the two long beams are, then we can build a Peaucellier-type linkage with the standard set as well.
 In this case we need only an extra long pin that is a minimal extra cost and no 3D printing is required.
 Another benefit is that the drawn line is quite long (about 12 cm).